ananace/matrix-releasetracker/README.md

 - Properly handle releases on moving tags (e.g. neovim/neovim nightly)
 - Handle PGP signatures better, don't just print the signature

+- Use GraphQL for the GitHub queries?
+(Doesn't seem to be possible with OAuth apps at the moment)

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ananace/matrix_releasetracker